meytala/seenopsis/README.md

 In version 1.0.1, seenopsis users will choose one of the following options, based on the formatting of the dataset:

-**seenopsis.process\_pandas\_df()** - for datasets that are in a _pandas_ data structures (python):
-After importing seenopsis, simply run this command, passing the name of the dataset.
+**seenopsis.process_pandas_df()** - for datasets that are in a _pandas_ data structures (python) After importing seenopsis, simply run this command, passing the name of the dataset.
-After executing the _seenopsis.process\_pandas\_df()_command , a new html tab with the dataset&#39;s seenopsis will be opened in your default internet browser.
+After executing the seenopsis.process_pandas_df() command , a new html tab with the dataset&#39;s seenopsis will be opened in your default internet browser.

-**seenopsis.process\_csv()**- for datasets that are saved as a csv file **:**
+**seenopsis.process_csv()**- for datasets that are saved as a csv file **:**
-If your dataset is not in a pandas dataframe (for example you are using R or SQL environments), simply convert it to a csv file and use seenopsis.process\_csv(). seenopsis version 1.0.1 can read csv files that were encoded using utf-8, ANSI, ISO-8859-1 and ISO-8859-8.
+If your dataset is not in a pandas dataframe (for example you are using R or SQL environments), simply convert it to a csv file and use seenopsis.process_csv(). seenopsis version 1.0.1 can read csv files that were encoded using utf-8, ANSI, ISO-8859-1 and ISO-8859-8.

-After importing seenopsis and executing the seenopsis.process\_csv() command, a new dialog window will be open and the user will have to point the path for the dataset saved as csv.
+After importing seenopsis and executing the seenopsis.process_csv() command, a new dialog window will be open and the user will have to point the path for the dataset saved as csv.
 Once the user choose the file and click open, a new tab with the dataset&#39;s seenopsis will be opened in the default internet browser.

 ## **Requirements and Dependencies**